amnolan/spring-boot-spring-security-jwt-authentication/README.md

     ./gradlew bootRun

-Just to see if it's working try to run a curl request, or postman, whatever you normally use, copy and paste this request in and you should get a response:
+Just to see if it's working try to run a curl request, or postman, whatever you normally use, copy and paste this request in and you should get a response that the user was created:

     curl --location --request POST 'http://localhost:8080/api/auth/signup/' \
          --header 'Content-Type: application/json' \